gentoosiast/nodejs2023Q2-service/README.md

 5. Start _Docker Desktop_ (only if you are MS Windows user, otherwise skip this step)

-6. Run `docker compose up -d` and wait until images are created & containers are started.
+6. Run `docker compose up -d --build` and wait until images are created & containers are started.
 You can check status of containers with `docker ps`

 7. Run Prisma ORM migrations: `npm run prisma:migrate:dev`